Bronchiectasis

 • Resources and support available through ELF and EMBARC

-This free webinar is intended for people living with bronchiectasis and their family members or caregivers.
-However, anyone who would like to learn more about the condition is welcome to attend.
+This free webinar was intended for people living with bronchiectasis and their family members or caregivers.

-This webinar will take place on World Bronchiectasis Day on 1 July.
+This webinar took place on World Bronchiectasis Day on 1 July.
 Logo for World Bronchiectasis Day

 Find out more about how global partners are raising awareness of bronchiectasis and for other upcoming events.